-ATLANTA (CN) — A camera assistant demands punitive damages from Fox TV, claiming a contract truck driver ran over her on the set of “Sleepy Hollow” — twice.
+ATLANTA (CN) — A camera assistant demands punitive damages from Twenty-First Century Fox, claiming a contract truck driver ran over her on the set of “Sleepy Hollow” — twice.

 Deborah Cottrill says she suffered a broken leg and ankle and other injuries when a truck driver backed over her in July 2015 as she unloaded equipment from another truck in Conyers, Georgia.
 Then the truck backed up and ran her over a second time, she says in the July 14 complaint in DeKalb County Court.